nextgenthemes/advanced-responsive-video-embedder/README.txt

 ## Changelog ##

+### 2016-12-07 - 8.0.0

+* Fix: [video] override putting out a error for not reason.
+* Improved code: Dropped 2 micro classes in favor for antonymous functions.

 ### 2016-11-30 - 7.9.23

 * Fix: Ending up with wrong URLs by disabling auto shortening of URLs when pasting them into the shortcode-ui dialog.